-Children aged 3 months to 5 or 6 years may have tonic-clonic seizures when they have a high fever.
-These are called febrile seizures (pronounced FEB-rile) and occur in 2% to 5% of all children.
+Children aged 3 months to 5 or 6 years may have seizures when they have a high fever.
+These are called febrile seizures (pronounced FEB-rile) and occur in 2% to 5% of all children (2 to 5 out of 100 children).
 There is a slight tendency for them to run in families.
 If a child's parents, brothers or sisters, or other close relatives have had febrile seizures, the child is a bit more likely to have them.

-Sometimes the seizure comes "out of the blue."
-A fever may begin silently in a previously healthy child and a seizure can be the first sign that alerts the family that the child is ill.
+Sometimes the seizure comes "out of the blue" before it is recognized that the child is ill.
+A fever may begin silently in a previously healthy child.
+A seizure can be the first sign that alerts the family that the child is ill.

 How are febrile seizures treated?

-- During a seizure, place the child on his or her side on a protected surface and observe carefully.
-Keep track of the time, and if the seizure lasts longer than 5 minutes, call 911 or take the child to an emergency facility if you can do so safely.
+- Keep track of the time.
+If the seizure lasts longer than 5 minutes, call 911 or take the child to an emergency room.

 What's the outlook?